Lamar Odom Drops Khloe Kardashian Bombshell: ‘I Want My Wife Back’

 Eventually, Odom was moved to a hospital in Los Angeles, and upon his release, rumors flew that Odom was again living with Kardashian.
 Whether the rumors were true or not is unclear, but for a while, it looked as if Khloe might want the same thing as Lamar.
 For example, during an episode of her now-canceled talk show, Kocktails with Khloe, Kardashian said getting back together with her husband would be her “best dream.”

-Those feelings appeared to be short lived though, as it wasn’t long before rumors began to indicate that Odom may once again be using drugs and alcohol.
+Those feelings appeared to be short-lived though, as it wasn’t long before rumors began to indicate that Odom may once again be using drugs and alcohol.
 In May of 2016, Kardashian filed for divorce for a second time, and the estranged couple’s divorce was finalized in December of 2016.

 Also in December, the former NBA player reportedly checked himself into a rehabilitation center.
 Reports indicated that Odom’s decision to go through rehab wasn’t due to an abuse issue, but rather was a pre-emptive action designed to help the 37-year-old deal with some tough issues (including his divorce) looming in the month of December.